Frailty syndrome: Four domains of frailty

-A model consisting of four domains of frailty was proposed in response to an article in the BMJ.
-This conceptualisation could be viewed as blending the phenotypic and index models.
-Researchers tested this model for signal in routinely collected hospital data, and then used this signal in the development of a frailty model, finding even predictive capability across 3 outcomes of care.
+A model consisting of four domains of frailty uses a conceptualisation that could be viewed as blending the phenotypic and index models.
+The model was developed from routinely collected hospital data, and was found to have even predictive capability across 3 outcomes of care.
 In the care home setting, one study indicated that not all four domains of frailty were routinely assessed in residents, giving evidence to suggest that frailty may still primarily be viewed only in terms of physical health.

 SHARE Frailty Index

 The SHARE-Frailty Index (SHARE-FI) assesses frailty based on five domains of the frailty phenotype: